rallyhealth/weePickle/readme.md

 sbt-assembly or something like that) because uPickle includes macros with hard-coded paths, so automatic shading isn't likely to work correctly.

+## Differences
+The upstream https://github.com/lihaoyi/upickle macros serialize some things differently than other common libs like circe and play-json.
+Many of the differences have well-reasoned motivations, but hinder adoption as a drop-in replacement.

+In https://github.com/rallyhealth/upickle, the macros have been changed to work more like circe and play-json, as described [here](differences.md).

 ### Building uPickle

 uPickle is based on Mill, not sbt.
 (There is an sbt file, but it's just